Healthdirect Free Australian health advice you can count on.

 What is an implantable cardioverter defibrillator (ICD)?

-An implantable cardioverter defibrillator (ICD) is a small battery-operated medical device.
-It is placed in the body and connected to the heart to detect and correct abnormal rhythms of the heart.
-It is also called an ICD.
+An implantable cardioverter defibrillator (ICD) is a small, battery-operated medical device.
+It is placed in the body during surgery and connected to the heart.
+It detects and corrects abnormal rhythms of the heart.
+It is also called an AICD.

 What does an ICD do?

 An ICD, also sometimes called an AICD (automated implantable cardioverter defibrillator), sits under the skin near the heart.
-It monitors the heart's rhythm 24 hours a day and detects abnormal rhythms in the ventricles (these are the parts of the heart that pump blood around the body).
+It monitors the heart's rhythm 24 hours a day and detects abnormal rhythms in the ventricles — the parts of the heart that pump blood around the body.

-If the heart beats too fast or too slow, or in an irregular way, blood won’t be pumped properly.
+Your heart needs to beat regularly and at a normal pace for blood to reach your organs and tissues.
+If your heart beats too fast or slow, or irregularly, blood may not be pumped properly around your body.
 Sometimes, an abnormal rhythm can make it too hard for the heart to pump blood at all.

-An ICD uses electrical impulses to send messages for the heart to return to a normal rhythm — similar to how a pacemaker works.
-But if those impulses don’t work, the ICD will send a stronger electric shock to jolt the heart back into a normal rhythm.
+If an ICD detects an abnormal heart rhythm, it can send an electrical impulse to the heart return it to a normal rhythm — similar to how a pacemaker works.
+If those impulses don’t work, the ICD can send a stronger electric shock to jolt the heart back into a normal rhythm.

 Do I need an ICD?